cept73/digiid-php-port-knock/README.md

 ```
 *I prefer edit throw mcedit: `apt-get install mcedit` and `mcedit /var/www/html/install/install`*

 5️⃣ Run: `/var/www/html/install/install`.
-At some stage system also open configuration file, correct and save it to continue. **Important: specify DIGIID_SERVER_URL equal site name** from step 2.
-Also if you made changes on step 2, also correct settings there.
+At some stage system also open configuration file, correct and save it to continue. **Important: DIGIID_SERVER_URL must equal site name** from step 2.
+**Important: DIGIID_SECRET (default: mysecret) give ability new users on registration became admins automatically**.
+If you don't need this option anymore, you may change this value to empty string.
+This is more convinient way to add admins than add throw database.
+If you made some changes on step 2, also correct other settings there.
+You also may change settings after throw config file: `/var/www/html/config.php`

-Check is it works and remove install folder (/var/www/html/install)
+Check is it works and remove install folder after installation `/var/www/html/install`

 Windows Server: Installation
 =========================================================================================================